Best Paint for Furniture Without Sanding

 Chalk Paint

 Chalk paint is my fourth pick for the best paint for furniture without sanding.
-Check out my list of the top chalk paint brands for your next furniture makeover.
+Check out my list of the top chalk paint brands, but my favorite brand is Country Chic.
+Check out my honest and detailed Country Chic Paint review here.)

 Pros: